Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 3. Optimizing Through Data-Driven Insights

-- Conversion rates by stage: What % of opportunities advance from Discovery to Configuration?
+Pipeline management isn't just tracking-it's continuous improvement based on performance data:- Conversion rates by stage: What % of opportunities advance from Discovery to Configuration?
 Configuration to Proposal?
 Proposal to Close?

 - Stage duration analysis: How long do opportunities typically spend in each stage?
 Where do they get stuck?